Forests are sustainable

 Wood reduces carbon use

-Wood is the only widely used material that has a beneficial effect on carbon footprint.
+Wood is the only widely used material that has a beneficial effect on our worldwide carbon footprint.
 A wooden pallet absorbs and stores approximately 27kg of carbon from the atmosphere as it grows, reducing the overall carbon impact of the business that is using it.